lunarc/lunarc_docs/docs/ddt_debugger.md

-# Starting the DDT debugger on Alarik and Erik
+# Starting the DDT debugger on Aurora and Erik

 A basic description on how to start a debugging session with DDT, part of [Allinea Forge](http://www.allinea.com/products/develop-allinea-forge), on the Aurora and Erik systems.
 Job will be submitted through the Slurm batch system to the back-end nodes.